Tinkerforge/doc/en/source/Hardware/Bricklets/Ambient_Light_V2.rst

 .. note::

- The Ambient Light Bricklet 2.0 is discontinued.
-We are selling our remaining stock.
+ The Ambient Light Bricklet 2.0 is discontinued and is no longer sold.
 The :ref:`Ambient Light Bricklet 3.0 <ambient_light_v3_bricklet>` is the recommended replacement.